 Chicago is a steak taco town.
 Sure, we have loads of other enticing options, but if I had to pick the most common taco filling around, carne asada reigns supreme.
 Here are my eight favorite.

-Entries tagged with 'Taqueria El Asadero'
+'Taqueria El Asadero' on Serious Eats